lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 03:32 PM)_

-> That’s a lot of damage!
+> That's a lot of damage!

 _Iris claps for Seth._

 **RPretribution** _(19-Aug-18 03:32 PM)_

-> That’s gonna be hard to seal!
+> That's gonna be hard to seal!

 **Bagelwrecker** _(19-Aug-18 03:32 PM)_